Meals on Wheels: United Kingdom (1943)

 The first home delivery of a meal on wheels took place during World War II and was made by the WVS in Hemel Hempstead, Hertfordshire, England in 1943.
 Many early services used old prams to transport the meals, using straw bales, and even old felt hats, to keep the meals warm in transit.

 This type of service requires many volunteers with an adequate knowledge of basic cooking to prepare the meals by a set time each day.
 The majority of local authorities in the United Kingdom have now moved away from freshly cooked food delivery, and towards the supply of frozen pre-cooked reheatable meals.

 One of the pioneers of meals on wheels was said to be Harbans Lall Gulati, a general practitioner from Battersea, according to his obituary in the British Medical Journal.
 However, this is disputed, as there is little evidence.

 Australia (1953)

-Doris Irene Taylor MBE founded Meals on Wheels in South Australia in 1953, and in 1954 the first meal was served from the Port Adelaide kitchen.
+In Victoria, the City of South Melbourne Town Clerk, Harold Alexander, a former footballer, is attributed with starting the first Australian meals on wheels service in June 1953.
+Doris Irene Taylor founded Meals on Wheels in South Australia in 1953, and in 1954 the first meal was served from the Port Adelaide kitchen.
 In New South Wales, Meals on Wheels was started in March 1957 by the Sydney City Council.
-In the first week, 150 meals were served for inner city dwellers; these were cooked in the Town Hall kitchen.
+In the first week, 150 meals were served for inner-city dwellers; these were cooked in the Sydney Town Hall kitchen.

 Organised on a regional basis, in Australia Meals on Wheels is a well established, active and thriving group of organisations.
-The history of a small sample of some of the organisations includes: New South Wales, Queensland, South Australia, Western Australia and Victoria.
+The history of a small sample of some of the organisations includes: New South Wales, Queensland, South Australia, Victoria, and Western Australia.
 In 2012, the Queensland branch of Meals on Wheels was a recipient of the Queensland Greats Awards.
+In 1989, the various state services merged into a national organisation, Meals on Wheels Australia.